ConvertKit/convertkit-wordpress/README.md

 - [Development](DEVELOPMENT.md) - best practices for development
 - [Testing](TESTING.md) - how to write and run tests
 - [Deployment](DEPLOYMENT.md) - how to deploy a new Plugin version to [WordPress.org](https://wordpress.org/plugins/convertkit/)
+- [Actions and Filters](ACTIONS-FILTERS.md) - Actions and Filters available to WordPress Developers looking to extend ConvertKit's functionality